-In Lecco you stay in a B&B near the city center or in a hotel on the banks of the lake.
+In Lecco you stay in a B&B near the city center or near the funicular.
 Dinner is not included here.

-The following two nights are spent in a small agriturismo in the valley of Mezzacca, a rural place surrounded by forests and mountains.
+The following two nights are spent in a small agriturismo on the Altopiano Valsassina, an area with villages surrounded by forests and mountains.

 Once you are higher in the mountains, you spend two nights in a 'rifugio' (simple mountain hotel) where your luggage is brought up by a four-wheel drive.
 Dinner is included all these nights in the mountains.